 Protecting Your Record for a Brighter Future

 Even a misdemeanor conviction can still show up on a background check run by prospective employers.
-This means that any time an agency runs your record, such as when you are applying for education, for a professional opportunity, or even to rent a house or apartment, your arrest record and any applicable court records will show up.
+This means that any time an agency runs your record, such as when you are applying for education, for a professional opportunity, or even to rent a house or apartment, your arrest record, and any applicable court records will show up.

 Because of this, sealing or expunging your Hernando County criminal record is a valid option to consider, even if the charge did not result in conviction or other guilty adjudication.
-Ashley Aulls has helped many clients both avoid a guilty adjudication through case dismissal or withheld adjudication, and has also played a key role in obtaining many subsequent record sealing or expungements.
+Ashley Aulls has helped many clients both avoid a guilty adjudication through case dismissal or withheld adjudication and has also played a key role in obtaining many subsequent record sealing or expungements.
 He also advises clients who are ineligible to file for expungement, for instance in the case of some violent crime and domestic violence convictions.

 A Florida Arrest Does Not Mean You Are Guilty

-It is important to remember when you are arrested or charged for a criminal offense, or even pulled over or questioned due to suspicion, you are innocent until proven guilty by law.
+It is important to remember when you are arrested or charged with a criminal offense, or even pulled over or questioned due to suspicion, you are innocent until proven guilty by law.
 First-time offenders in Brooksville, Spring Hill, Beverly Hills, Homosassa Springs, Wildwood, High Point, Ridge Manor and other areas are particularly prone to feeling overwhelmed.

 While it is important to be polite and respectful to a Brooksville law enforcement official, you do not owe them an explanation for your behavior and no amount of excuses are likely to change their mind.
 Additionally, in such a confusing and stressful situation you are at risk for giving contradictory facts, which the prosecution will use against you.
 Remember your Miranda rights, including the right to remain silent.
 This also applies to theft charges if you are initially questioned by a store's loss prevention employees.

 Additionally, after you are arrested the prosecution has the burden of proving your guilt beyond a reasonable doubt.
 Ashley Aulls can shed light on the doubt in your case by filing motions to show lack of intent, dismiss evidence and even the case, if relevant to your circumstances.
 There are many elements and details to a criminal charge, none of which are the arresting officer's concern.
 They are out to keep you and the rest of the public safe from crime, not determine guilt.
-Determining guilt is left up to the jury or the judge, after Aulls has presented your thorough and customized defense.
+Determining guilt is left up to the jury or the judge after Aulls has presented your thorough and customized defense.